microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/guides/multi-agent-design-patterns.md

 the previous section employs a design pattern called ReAct, which involves an agent interacting with tools.

-You can implement any multi-agent design pattern using AGNext agents.
+You can implement any multi-agent design pattern using AutoGen agents.
 In the next two sections, we will discuss two common design patterns: group chat for task decomposition, and reflection for robustness.